Stay and Play Where Champions Have Made History.

 From humble beginnings as a pasture to one of the premier golf courses in the country, Pinehurst Resort (1895) is steeped in the sport’s history and tradition.
 Historians and golfers today celebrate Pinehurst Resort for its role in popularizing golf and providing blueprints for what a golf course should look like during the Gilded Age.
 Pinehurst Resort’s founder, James Walker Tufts, hired the renowned golf course architect Donald Ross to oversee the day-to-day operations of its golfing services.
 Ross went on to design four of Pinehurst Resort’s nine championship golf courses in play today, including its most famous course, Pinehurst No. 2, which was constructed in 1907.
 Pinehurst No. 2 has served as the site for more championship tournaments than any other golf course in the United States.
 Among the many well-known competitions held at Pinehurst No. 2 are the PGA Championship, the Ryder Cup, and the U.S. Open, as well as the North and South Open Championship.
 Dozens of famous professional golfers have graced its fairways including Sam Snead, Ben Hogan, and Jack Nicklaus.
 The historic greens of Pinehurst No. 2 saw the legendary duel between Payne Stewart and Phil Mickelson during the closing round of the 1999 U.S. Open.
 The two were neck-and-neck heading into the last two holes of the tournament.
 Stewart stuck his approach to four feet on 17 for birdie, then holed a dramatic 15-foot putt on the 72nd hole to win the championship, beating Mickelson by one shot.

-History can be found everywhere in the hotel and on the golf courses at the Omni Mount Washington Resort, Bretton Woods (1902) in Bretton Woods, New Hampshire.
-The resort has offered luxury accommodation and golf adventures in the hills west of the magnificent Presidential Mountain Range for over 100 years.
+History can be found everywhere in the hotel and on the golf courses at the Omni Mount Washington (1902) in Bretton Woods, New Hampshire.
+The resort has offered luxury accommodations and golf adventures in the hills west of the magnificent Presidential Mountain Range for over 100 years.
 The resort’s earliest course is the Mount Pleasant Course, which opened in the region in 1895.
 It was designed by Scottish golf course architect Alex Findlay, who also spent some time competing as a professional player.
 The Mount Pleasant Course has nine holes – par 35 and just over 3,000 yards of green – that have been played by guests and champions alike, including U.S. Pro Golfer Gilbert Nicholls, British Golf Champions Harry Vardon and J.W.
 Taylor, and U.S. Open Golf Champion Willie Anderson.
 The course was updated by Cornish & Silva Golf Course Architects, with advice from world-renowned golfers Gene Sarazen and Ken Venturi in 1989.
 The second historic course at Bretton Woods is the Mount Washington Course: an 18-hole, par 72, 7,004-yard-course that was designed by legendary golf course architect Donald Ross, who completed the project in 1915.
 Since opening, it has hosted four New Hampshire Opens and, recently, the New England Open Championship.
 It was renovated in 2008 by architect Brian Silva, who updated the course and restored it to its original 1915 design.

 The Otesaga Resort Hotel (1909) Cooperstown, New York